arun-kr-reddy/Notes/Algorithms.md

 # Asymptotic Notation
 - **RAM Model of Computation:**
-  - to study algorithms in a machine/language independent way
+  - machine/language independent model for analyzing algorithms by counting number of steps
-  - each simple operations (`+`, `-`, `=`, `if`, `call`) takes 1 step
+  - each simple operation (`+`, `-`, `=`, `if`, `call`) and memory access takes one step
-  - loops & subroutine calls are not simple operations
-    - depend upon size of data and loop/subroutine contents
-  - each memory access takes exactly 1 step
-  - run time of algorithm measured by counting number of steps
+  - cost of loops & subroutines is sum of steps for their operations
 - **Worst-Case Complexity:**
   - maximum steps taken by algorithm on any instance of size n
   - worst-case preferred measure of algorithm efficiency